craftcms/docs/docs/getting-started-tutorial/environment/editor.md

 ![](../images/tutorial-vs-code-highlighting.png)

-Some advanced PHP developers tend to use [PhpStorm](https://www.jetbrains.com/phpstorm/), which is a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.
+Some PHP developers prefer [PhpStorm](https://www.jetbrains.com/phpstorm/), a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.

 ![](../images/tutorial-phpstorm-highlighting.png)

-There are plenty of other options you’re free to use, just know that the rest of our steps and screenshots in this tutorial will assume you’re using VS Code.
+There are plenty of other options you could use, just know the rest of our steps and screenshots in this tutorial will assume you’re using VS Code.